 Care & Support Services framework coming soon

-Scotland Excel has been working with a range of bodies to develop a national, flexible framework for the provision of care at home & supported living services.
+Scotland Excel has consulted with a range of bodies to develop a national, flexible framework for the provision of care at home & supported living services.

-Scotland Excel has been working with the Scottish Government, councils, care providers and a range of bodies to develop a national, flexible framework for the provision of care at home and supported living services, collectively known as care and support services.
+Scotland Excel has been working with the Scottish Government, councils, care providers and additionally consulted with a range of bodies to develop a national, flexible framework for the provision of care at home and supported living services, collectively known as care and support services.

 Later this month, the new framework will be advertised on the national tender portal, Public Contracts Scotland and a process of widespread engagement with care providers has begun to promote understanding and encourage participation.